 If you started your course in the RoI before September 2013, you will continue to be eligible for a non-means tested non-repayable grant to cover the student contribution charge.

 Student Loan for Maintenance: students studying in the UK

 The basic student loan is £3,750 for those Northern Ireland students living and attending college in Northern Ireland; £6,780 if the course is in London and £4,840 for those living elsewhere.
 Twenty five per cent of the loan is means tested.
 There are lower rates for final year students.

 Student Loan for Maintenance: students studying in the RoI

 The maximum loan rate if you are studying in the RoI and living away from home will be £4,840 and if you are living at home the maximum will be £3,750.

 For more detailed information on the new arrangements for NI students studying in the RoI, please follow the link below:

 For information on how income assessment works and how to apply, follow the link below:

 You will be responsible for funding the difference in the additional cost of your tuition fees.
-The onus is on you to find out what tuition fees are charged by the Private Institution and what tuition fee loan support is available from the Education and Library Boards before you start the course.
+You will need to find out what tuition fees are charged by the private institution and what tuition fee loan support is available from the Education Authority before you start the course.